lukakralj/GpioManager_Server/README.md

 ## Usage

+To create new user run `npm run newuser`.

 When the server is started, it will email you its URL.
 You can send requests via this URL.
 If you are using GpioManager_App (see my other repo), use this URL to connect to the Dragonboard.

 **_N.B._ On the Dragonboard ommunicate with the server via the terminal.
 This will allow you to stop the server properly.
 Exiting with a Ctrl+C might lead to some files not being cleaned up.**